n4noNuclei2/Discorddit-Webhook/README.md

 # Discorddit Webhook
 A script to post the newest submissions of a given subreddit to a discord webhook.
-This has been developed instead of using a service like zapier or ifttt because we kind of wanted
+The script will check every five minutes for new posts.

 [![MIT](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat-square)](https://opensource.org/licenses/MIT) [![Say Thanks](https://img.shields.io/badge/say-thanks-ff69b4.svg)](https://saythanks.io/to/RainbowDinoaur)